Nutrition during Lent. What is not possible and what is possible? Easter fast: calendar, do's and don'ts

 A A

-The longest, most important and strictest of the fasts for all Orthodox is post Great whose purpose is spiritual and physical training for the Easter holiday.
+The longest, most important and strictest of the fasts for all Orthodox Christians is Lent Great, whose purpose is spiritual and physical training for the Easter holiday.

-For 40 days and nights the Lord fasted in the wilderness, after which he returned to the disciples in the power of the Spirit. great post- there is a reminder of that 40-day fast of the Savior, as well as the introduction of the Orthodox to Holy Week and further - to the Bright Resurrection of Christ.
+The Lord fasted in the desert for 40 days and nights, after which he returned to the disciples in the power of the Spirit.
+Lent- there is a reminder of that 40-day fast of the Savior, as well as the introduction of the Orthodox into Holy Week and further - into the Bright Resurrection of Christ.

-What you need to know about food in Lent?
+What you need to know about nutrition during Lent?

 The essence of Lent - when does Lent begin and how many days does Lent last?

 The beginning of the main fast for Christians is seven weeks before Easter.
-The fast of 48 days is divided into certain parts:
+The 48-day fast is divided into certain parts:

-• Forty-cost.
-It is 40 days and recalls the days spent by Jesus in the wilderness.
+• Pentecost.
+It is 40 days and recalls the days Jesus spent in the desert

-• Lazarus Saturday.
-This day falls on the sixth Saturday of Lent.
+• Lazarev Saturday.
+This day falls on the sixth Saturday of Lent

 • Entry of the Lord into Jerusalem .
 6th Sunday of Lent